 Students with a ThM from Fuller (or another accredited school) who are admitted to the PhD program may petition to be granted up to 18 units of advanced standing.
-The advanced standing means that they are required to take only fifty-fours units of coursework instead of seventy-two.
+The advanced standing means that they are required to take only 54 units of coursework instead of 72.

 Students in the PhD program may transfer to the ThM as a terminal degree, either for personal reasons or because their performance in the PhD program does not warrant continuance in it.
-If they have completed Stage One of the PhD program (the first five eight-unit courses, language examinations, and comprehensive examinations), they may present a thesis on the basis of this course work.
-Their language study is deemed sufficient to cover the outstanding units required for the ThM Students in the PhD program who transfer to the ThM prior to taking the comprehensive examinations may complete course work for the ThM by taking further eight-unit and four-unit courses in fulfillment of their degree requirements.
+If they have completed Stage One of the PhD program (the first seven 6-unit courses, language examinations, and comprehensive examinations), they may present a thesis on the basis of this course work.
+Students in the PhD program who transfer to the ThM prior to taking the comprehensive examinations may complete course work for the ThM by taking further 6-unit and 4-unit courses in fulfillment of their degree requirements.